-Inculcating and building research capacity at CIRHT starts from assessing the status of research practices and the factors affecting them.
-Based on the findings, a comprehensive strategy is designed and implemented, and includes the following:
+Inculcating and building research capacity at CIRHT-UM started from assessing the status of research practices and the factors affecting them.
+Based on the findings, a comprehensive strategies were designed and implemented, and included the following:

 - Invite seasoned clinician investigators to share their journeys about balancing research activity with busy clinical schedules.
 These inspirational talks excite new investigators and demystify the research endeavor.

 - Call for concept notes and areas for research support focused on Family Planning and Comprehensive Abortion Care.

 - Guidance on framing a research question and selection of specific topics based on set criteria.

 - Award competitive research grants following selection by expert research reviewers

 - Post-selection hands-on workshops (on-site where feasible):

 - Developing research protocols and encouraging team science

 - Data analysis